SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 4.md

 ---
-name: 'Answer 3 : Tired'
+name: 'Answer 3 : A mouse'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|282|Tired
+title: quiz|431|A mouse
 labels: ''
 assignees: ''